 - It makes addiction treatment more complex and difficult to assess

-Anyone mixing benzos and alcohol struggling with drug abuse need to seek treatment at a dual diagnosis recovery center.
+Anyone mixing benzos and alcohol struggling with drug abuse need treatment at a dual diagnosis recovery center.
 If someone has a valid prescription for benzodiazepines, odds are they have an existing condition that requires further treatment.
 At Lighthouse Recovery Institute, we believe in creating comprehensive addiction treatment options that address every aspect of our patient’s addiction.

 The first step toward recovery is detox.
 When people start mixing Percocet and alcohol, attempting to quit on their own, they can experience side effects that can be life-threatening.
 To avoid overdose and fatal withdrawal symptoms like seizures, checking into a detox rehab center is paramount.
 With supervision from a medical professional, recovering drug addicts can have a better chance of sobriety.